 K Render is a cement-based render system, incorporating silicon water repellents.It allows water vapour to pass through the render, for the substrate to breathe,while simultaneously making the render surface water-repellent.

-K Render is available as Silicon Thin Coat and Silicon Scraped Texture renders, for external wall insulation, or for one coat applications directly
+K Render is available as Silicon Thin Coat and Silicon Scraped Texture renders, for external wall insulation, or for one coat applications directly on blockwork.

 Over the years, our service offerings have evolved.
 However, we have consistently built on our core competence as plasterers, honing our skills and developing a variety of plastering techniques, to always meet our client’s requirements.